Are you shopping for a baby, toddler, preschooler, or “big kid”? This list of awesome gifts for kids aged 0-7 has you covered!

 Most years we purchase one large family gift, and then the kids give each other small gifts.
 Magna-Tiles were our big family purchase last year, and the kids have enjoyed them all year long!
 They are especially popular with four-year-old Lily.
 If you have a light table, the translucent ones are very cool!

 I have had friends ooh and ahh over Wedgits for years, but I didn’t really see why they were so neat.
 It wasn’t until Lily came home from school all excited about them that I realized that this toy is a 3D puzzle of sorts (when used with idea cards) as well as a basic building toy.
 So cool!
-I love that they have come out with this translucent set for light tables and other fun play.

 The LEGO Education DUPLO Brick Set is a great set for little kids.